Chair, Paul Northway (2027)

 President & CEO

-SVP, Director of Consumer, Private and Small Business Banking
+SVP, Director of Consumer, Private, and Business Banking

 Johnson Financial Group, Racine